 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-In addition to the matters described in the Basis for Qualified Opinion and Material Uncertainties Related to Going Concern sections, we have determined the matters described below to be the key audit matters to be communicated in our report.
+In addition to the matter described in the Material Uncertainties Related to Going Concern sections above, we have determined the matter described below to be the key audit matters to be communicated in our report.